ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 ## Environment

-Our basic environment to successfully traverse [Ritter](https://ritterim.com)'s current frontend needs.
-Leveraging [VueJS](https://vuejs.org/), [webpack](https://webpack.js.org/), and, [SASS](https://sass-lang.com/) along the way to build the Ritter Platform and our family of static marketing sites.
+We continue hard to deliver a great frontend experience to our users.
+In this section, you'll see the tools used to successfully build our experiences.
+On the frontend, most projects leverage [VueJS](https://vuejs.org/), [webpack](https://webpack.js.org/), and, [SASS](https://sass-lang.com/) heavily to build our Ritter Platform and family of static marketing sites.

 - [Node](https://nodejs.org/en/download) & [npm](https://www.npmjs.com/)
 - [Homebrew](https://docs.brew.sh/Installation)🍺: Mac's missing package manager.